Why Attend

 Short, practical demonstrations of technology solutions that are changing the way law is practiced.

-Lunch & Networking - Sponsored by Thomson Reuters
+Lunch & Networking - Sponsored by TBC

 Speed Demos